aronowski/documentation/qubes-os-inside-virtualbox.md

 - Automatically accept USB mice (discouraged): (checked)
 - Automatically accept USB keyboard (discouraged if non-USB keyboard is available): (checked)

-on the blue "*Done*" button in the top left corner.
+Click on the blue "*Done*" button in the top left corner.
 You'll be back on the "*INITIAL SETUP*" screen with the crucial options out-of-bounds due to low screen resolution - press the "Tab" key twice and then the "Enter" key to proceed.

 The "*INSTALLATION PROGRESS*" screen will show up.
 Wait until the installation is finished (it may take a long time) and a modal will pop up with the message: